Beadwork

 More subtle yet super important beading work that I have accomplished includes making a coral necklace for the statue of the Virgin of Regla housed in the Cabildo Yemayá in Regla, Havana.
 Each year on September 7th, the statue is processed through the streets of Regla accompanied by Lucumí batá / Aña drums.

-Some of my beadwork
+Some examples of my beadwork

 Beadwork for Erinle